Szabolcs888/InventoryConsoleJavaApp/README.md

 # Inventory console Java app

-This is an myinventoryapp management console application created as part of a hands-on project.
-In terms of its functions, it registers myinventoryapp receipts and cancellations, new and existing customers, and purchases.
+This is an inventory management console application created as part of hands-on project.
+In terms of its functions, it registers inventory app receipts and cancellations, new and existing customers, and purchases.
 The data is read from files and is currently organized into lists, but there are also plans to integrate the database and develop a simple frontend interface.
 The information displayed on the console is colored.

 All unit tests will be uploaded soon.